barbaralba's translation of the new testament

 chapter 06

-Then I took the boat that changed my life.
+Then we took the boat that changed our lives.
 Rome wanted me in their university.
-Helene didn't get out of bed for 40 days.
-I thought her soul had died.
-My contract was for a minimum of three years.
-I thought about sending her back to Galilee.
-Or going with her to Galilee.
+Helene didn’t get out of bed for 40 days.
+I thought her soul had left her.
+Or stayed behind.

 And she did.
+She opened up like a flower.

-Our hosts were John Camus and Mary.
+Our hosts in the Toscana were John Camus and Mary.
 They had two children: Paulo, who was 6 and Malinda, who was seven and a half but would soon be 12.
 There were 2 really big dogs, Rolax and Borus.
 They both moved very slowly.
-John Camus had been a lawyer for the Roman senate until he couldn't take Rome anymore.
+John Camus had been a lawyer for the Roman senate until he couldn’t take Rome anymore.
 He moved with his girlfriend and their two children to an old stone house with a stall where they kept a few goats and sheep.
 They had a fenced off area with chickens.

 I felt at home.